South Carolina's 6th congressional district

 Demographic and political changes have included the Great Migration of blacks out of the state during the Jim Crow era in the first half of the 20th century.
 At the same time, many white Democrats felt chagrin at the national party's greater support of civil rights for blacks from the 1940s onward, and began splitting their tickets in federal elections.
 After successes of the Civil Rights Movement in gaining passage of federal legislation in the mid-1960s to enforce their constitutional rights and ability to vote, blacks in South Carolina supported national Democratic candidates.
 Even before then, white conservatives had begun splitting their tickets and voting for Republicans at the federal level as early as the 1950s, and gradually began moving into the Republican Party in the 1980s.

 Since the late 20th century, South Carolina politics have been very racially polarized.
 Republicans in South Carolina have been mostly white, and most African Americans in the state continue to support the Democrats.
 In the 21st century, the 6th is considered the only "safe" Democratic district in the state.

 From 1883 to 1993, this district included the northeastern part of the state, from Darlington to Myrtle Beach.
 In this configuration, it was a classic "Yellow Dog" Democratic district; from the end of Reconstruction until 1983, it only elected two Republicans, both for a single term.
 In 2012, the new 7th congressional district was created; it includes much of the territory that was in the 6th for most of the 20th century.

 Jim Clyburn, a Democrat and the Majority Whip from 2019 to 2023, has represented this district since first being elected in 1992.

-Counties
+Composition

-Counties in the 2023-2033 district map.
+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and communities: